BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Lottery Games & Rules
 ## Lottery Policies
 ### Age Verification
+Players are required to verify their age, whenever required.
+You should ensure take the following steps to verify players
+1. Players must be at least 18 years of age to play
+2. If the player looks to be under the age of 25, ask for ID
+3. Identification Documents should be government issues and contain the players Date of Birth and Picture
+4. Please verify that the ID belongs to the player making the purchase and that they are of age.
 ### Responsible Gaming
 ### Fit to play
 ## Standard Operating Procedures